From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

+In what follows, we let $\lambda$ be any of the following four topological invariants: (1) Rips Persistence (RP), (2) Rips Euler Curve (RE), (3) \v{C}ech Persistence (CP), and (4) \v{C}ech Euler Curve (CE).
 To be precise, RP and CP consist of persistence diagrams for every homological degree.
 When working with either of these invariants, the Bottleneck or Wasserstein distance is the maximum of the Bottleneck or Wasserstein distances over all degrees.
+Our decision to focus on these four invariants is motivated by a desire to keep the following analysis as simple and concrete as possible, and many of the arguments and theorems below carry through, with minor modification, for other invariants.
+Indeed, a very similar analysis works for functional persistence, where the sampling consists of picking $k$ points at random and computing functional persistence on their induced subcomplex; details of this proof will appear in future work.